How to Grow and Harvest Asparagus for Years of Fresh Spears

 Growing your own provides many benefits, from improved flavour to better control over growing conditions.
 Shop-bought produce is often several days old before reaching your plate, reducing its freshness and taste.
 By growing your own, you can pick spears at their peak and enjoy them immediately.

 Another advantage is cost savings.
 Although an investment initially, once established, these plants produce year after year with minimal upkeep.
 A well-maintained bed can supply enough spears to enjoy fresh and freeze extras for later use.
-With a little planning, you can have homegrown crops from early spring through summer.
+With some planning, you can have homegrown crops from early spring through summer.

 Homegrown vegetables are also free from unnecessary chemicals.
 Many commercial growers use pesticides and fertilisers that may not align with organic gardening principles.
 By growing your own, you control what goes into the soil and onto your plants.
 Organic methods promote healthier crops and improve soil structure, benefiting your entire garden.